cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 {{#include ../listings/ch02-common-programming-concepts/no_listing_05_mut_cant_change_type/output.txt}}
 ```

+{{#quiz ../quizzes/ch02-01-variables-and-mutability.toml}}

 Now that we’ve explored how variables work, let’s look at more data types they can have.

-{{#quiz ../quizzes/ch02-01-variables-and-mutability.toml}}

-[data-types]: ch02-02-data-types.md